Israeli survivors remember Holocaust amid virus quarantine - KVIA

 “Although the circumstances this year are unique, the message is still the same: we will never forget their names,” said Yad Vashem Chairman Avner Shalev.

-For the first time, the annual “March of the Living,” which draws youths from around the world to the Auschwitz-Birkenau death camp in southern Poland, has also been called off, and a virtual remembrance launched instead.
+For the first time, the annual “March of the Living,” which draws youths from around the world to the Auschwitz-Birkenau death camp in southern Poland, has also been called off, and a virtual remembrance launched instead, projecting images of memorial plaques upon the gates of the death camp.

 “Physically we may not be there but virtually we are marching on,” said Shmuel Rosenman, the World Chairman of March of the Living.
 “We will continue to educate the next generation.”